Specialist Income Management Service Standard

 Legal Action

-If you don’t contact us or fail to make an arrangement to repay what you owe, we may take legal action through the County Court.
+If you don’t contact us or fail to make an arrangement to repay what you owe, we will offer you advice and assistance upon a homeless prevention interview to explain the consequences of non-payment of rent and the housing options available to you.
+We may take legal action through the County Court.
 You will have to pay the costs of any court proceedings and you could be evicted from your home.

 Secure Tenants - we may serve you with a Notice of Seeking Possession.
 This means we are planning to take you to court and get an order against you to pay your debt or take back your home.